TigerClips1/ps4linux_disk_image_builder/README.md

 also for to get bluetooth to work /wifi for some ps4 downlaods this kernel to fix that https://ps4linux.com/s/rxzab

-Thankes for reading and hope this help make ps4 hdd .img file this is still a work in progress so you msay need to test any error you get in the script let me know to i can fix it. this is really the only way i can think  when making hdd .img file
+Thankes for reading and hope this help make ps4 hdd .img file

+this is still a work in progress so you may need to test it

+if you have any error you get in the script let me know to i can fix it.

+this is really the only way i can think  when making hdd .img file from your pc without being in the ps4

+TODO add input to you can input aby space diskimage fix spelling error in the commet